 The St. Pete Pier is the perfect spot for a date night with a difference.
 Actually, it is more like an entire collection of spots — and that’s exactly what makes it a great option for couples looking for a break from the same old routine.
 You are able to combine an array of sights, sounds, tastes and other diversions that are sure to make for an epic night out.

 The entire Pier offers opportunities for date-nighters, from long-married couples to blind-date adventurers.
 You can plan an entire itinerary or just let the night unfold.
 Your date can range from absolutely free to a full-on splurge.

 Let us get you started with some pointers on how to make sure your Pier date turns out to be one you won’t soon forget.

 Dinner for Two

 The St. Pete Pier offers three attractive sit-down dining options that provide distinct culinary experiences.
 On the fourth floor of the Pier Point building is the park’s destination restaurant, Teak, an upscale eatery with unimpeded views of the Bay and the skylines of both St. Petersburg and Tampa.
-This isn’t just about the setting, though — Teak’s menu is equally stunning.
-Couples are advised to allow time for a drink at Pier Teaki, the rooftop bar above.
+Or grab a cocktail at the rooftop bar Pier Teaki.
 The two concepts, as well as the more casual Driftwood Cafe downstairs, have the same ownership as St. Pete’s popular Birchwood, a boutique hotel on nearby Beach Drive known for its Birch & Vine restaurant and Canopy rooftop lounge.